-Presence of two highly active elements, Caffeine and Catechins, in green tea helps burning fat in our body, resulting in weight loss.
-A cup of green tea contains 25-40 mg of caffeine, which has a mild stimulating effect that helps in increasing metabolism / energy levels, and Green Tea also increases the metabolism in our body.
+The presence of two highly active elements, Caffeine, and Catechins, in green tea, helps burn fat in our body, resulting in weight loss.
+In addition, a cup of green tea contains 25-40 mg of caffeine, which has a mild stimulating effect that helps increase metabolism/energy levels.
+Therefore, green tea also increases the metabolism in our bodies.

-On the other hand, catechins are antioxidant compounds that regulate “norepinephrine”, a hormone in our body that helps stimulate fat cells to burn fat.
-Researchers mostly say that the combinations of both caffeine and catechins work better towards the breakdown of fats in the body.
+On the other hand, catechins are antioxidant compounds that regulate “norepinephrine,” a hormone in our body that helps stimulate fat cells to burn fat.
+So researchers mostly say that the combinations of caffeine and catechins work better toward the breakdown of fats in the body.

 2. Cure for Parkinson’s Disease